Anakraken/cv/README.md

 My most powerful skills is my unusual ability to use styled component as no one else.
 I am also really good setting SOLID patterns in the code structure to design an efficient and scalable code.

-I have a extensive of experience working with diverse teams, so my communications skills are pretty great.
+I have extensive experience working with diverse teams, so my communications skills are pretty great.

 <br>